A thumbnail image

 Load Testing Azure SQL Database by Copying Traffic from Production SQL Server

 Azure SQL Database is a managed service that provides low-maintenance SQL Server instances in the cloud.
 You don’t have to run and update VMs, or even take backups and setup failover clusters.
+Microsoft will do administration for you, you just pay an hourly fee.

 Read more...